punctum-im/protocol-old/SPEC.md

 ### Example

-U1 wants to join a server.
-U1 is on I1, while the server is on I2.
-I1 isn't subscribed to the server yet, so it sends a request to I2 asking to be subscribed to the server.
-If I2 doesn't block I1 and I2 is up, I1 will subscribe to the server on I2, thus allowing U1 to communicate with people on the server.
+U1 wants to join a conference.
+U1 is on I1, while the conference is on I2.
+I1 isn't subscribed to the conference yet, so it sends a request to I2 asking to be subscribed to the server.
+If I2 doesn't block I1 and I2 is up, I1 will subscribe to the conference on I2, thus allowing U1 to communicate with people in the conference.

-U2 is on I2.
-U2 sends a message to the server on I2.
-The server pings every subscribed instance, including I2, sending them the action.
-I1 gets the action, saves it on itself and sends a confirmation to the server.

 ### Stashing